QR codes have many uses, but how are they utilised for payments? Are they still relevant?

 Companies with the capital to create their own app can implement QR codes in the app, connected with customer loyalty points and customer data.

-Can QR code payments compete in 2019?
+Can QR code payments compete?

 Around Europe and the US, QR codes have so far mostly been known as useful (actual quick-response) access points to information, websites and personal verification.
 They have been scattered across advertising posters, product labels, event tickets, even random street corners.